Wednesday, August 23, 2017

 Here is a super simple CDS that results in a pattern that no one could predict, and even now that we know what happens, we can’t explain why, we had to run it to see it happen.

-So the debate about the future being determinable from the present is over (not to mention quantum mechanics which suggests that we can even accurately observe the exact initial conditions).
-Now do a CDS with 200,000 atoms in three dimensional space….
+So the debate about the future being determinable from the present is resolved; it can't be.
+Not to mention quantum mechanics which suggests that we can't even accurately observe the exact initial conditions.
+Now do something a little bigger, a litte more complicated like a CDS with 200,000 atoms in three dimensional space….
 You know, like a virus.
 Oh, and no one has been able to suggest what spot in the universe is holding still or not accelerating.
 Even simple Newtonian physics only works in an inertial frame.

 *The Mayans could predict the eclipses with great accuracy (at the same time that most Europeans believed the earth to be flat and the center of the Universe).
 But before you get too laudatory of the Mayans’ scientific abilities, at the same time that they could do this, they still had religious mythology about jaguars eating the sun.
 Their CDS still had outside influences, Gods.